 Alimony Lawyer in Jacksonville, FL

 During a separation or divorce, one spouse can be required to pay an allowance that is ordered by the Court.
 This payment is known as alimony or also known as spousal support or maintenance.
-Alimony may be paid during and after the case is over.
-In the state of Florida, no matter which spouse, you can request alimony and you may be forced to pay it depending on the situation.
+Likewise, alimony may be paid during and after the case is over.
+Also, in the state of Florida, no matter which spouse, you can request alimony and you may be forced to pay it depending on the situation.

-With Parker & DuFresne representing you, we look over the wide variety of factors that are used to determine what type and how much alimony should be paid.
-Alimony is ordered to assist the lower-income spouse with periodic payments or a lump sum.
+With Parker & DuFresne representing you, we look over the wide variety of factors that are used to determine what type and how much support should be paid.
+Financial support is ordered to assist the lower-income spouse with periodic payments or a lump sum.
 Your alimony lawyer will walk you through the entire process.

 The Court is Deciding